graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

-= 1.9.2 =
+= 2.0 =
-* New Feature: Breadcrumbs
+* New Feature: Breadcrumb navigation options.
-* New Feature: One or two column layouts on single entries
+* New Feature: Layout options.
+Choose one or two column layouts on single entries.
-* New Feature: Exact phrase match for search ("New York", vs "New" and "York")
+* New Feature: Search optimization.
+Now searches titles, content and keywords and includes exact phrase match for search ("New York", vs "New" and "York").
+* New Feature: Lots of new action hooks and filters.
-* Tweak: Theme compatibility fixes, no longer requires template files
+* Tweak: Theme compatibility fixes, no longer requires template files.
-* Tweak: Improved advanced search
+* Tweak: Improved localization.
+* Tweak: Rewrite of the lightbox feature.
-* Tweak: Improved localization
+* Tweak: Improve the logic of checkout button activation.
-* Bug: Adding multiple downloads by accidental multi-clicking fix
+* Bug: Adding multiple downloads by accidental multi-clicking fix.
-* Bug: Adding prints to cart without selecting price group fix
+* Bug: Adding prints to cart without selecting price group fix.

 = 1.9.13 =
 * Collections count bug fix